VMAF And Variants: Towards A Unified VQA: Review of VQAs and their Uses

 Thus, given any number of independent parameters to optimize (e.g., various pixel quantizers), these are jointly optimized when the slopes of negative distortion over rate are all equal \cite{b9-wav}.
-Now, in coding a 4K video, a modern encoder such as VVC may make millions of RDO decisions per second, on everything from mode selection and motion estimation to quantization and filtering decisions.
-These are typically done at the block-level.
+In general, the RDO is more complicated, but still essential.
+In coding a 4K or 8K video, a modern encoder such as VVC may make millions of RDO decisions per second, on everything from mode selection and motion estimation to quantization and filtering decisions.
+These are typically done at the block-level, so are computationally costly.
 Further, since many video applications require real-time encoding (e.g., transmission of live events in news or sports), usually done in hardware, this puts severe constraints on how RDO is actually computed.
 Now in rate-distortion analysis, the rate R is straightforward: how many bits it takes to encode the data (though even this is estimated to save cycles, not computed).
 But what to use for the distortion D, comparing a coded MxN block B to the reference version, is more open.
 Typically, the simple mean squared error (MSE) or L2-norm is used to represent the block-based spatial error E(k,spat).
-As mentioned, this is simplified to just the Sum of Absolute Differences (SAD, or L1-norm).
+As mentioned, this is further simplified to just the Sum of Absolute Differences (SAD, or L1-norm).